brandongregory/dndhelp/src/5e-build-guides/tank-builds.md

 Clerics are armored casters who do well on the front lines.
 Life Domain Clerics get access to heavy armor and have enough offensive magic and weapon power to make themselves a decent threat on the battlefield.
 Couple this with the best healing abilities in the game and you have a character who can not only hold their own on the front lines, but keep the party alive better than any other support character.
 While many classes and subclasses get access to healing, Life Clerics are better than any of them at single-target heals, and by a pretty wide margin.

 As spellcasters, Wisdom is the primary stat and should be high for Life Clerics.
 If you plan to use heavy armor, aim for at least 15 Strength so you can use plate mail.
-Dexterity builds are possible, but a little trickier due to the fact that Life Clerics do _not_ get access to martial weapons, and there's a real lack of finesse simple weapons.
+Dexterity builds are possible, but a little trickier because Life Clerics do _not_ get access to martial weapons, and there's a real lack of finesse simple weapons.
 There are also few options for simple great weapons, so weapon and shield is what you'll want to go with.
 Humans, Hill Dwarves, Firbolg, and Genasi can make great Life Clerics, but any race that gets a bonus to Wisdom can work pretty well.

 **Party Roles**